devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 4. Now right click on token, and click on `Delete All Session Cookies` option.

 If using Chrome -
-1. Goto login page of Devtron and open inspect.
+1. Go to the login page of Devtron and open inspect.
 2. Navigate to Application tab, and under `Storage` tab click on `Cookies`.
 3. Click on url under `Cookie` and you would be able tto see an argocd token with its value, as shown in the image below.